 This policy very much underpins our approach and throughout the Primary School, where, even from K2 (in K1 teachers use Guided Access), all students are effectively 'administrators' of their devices, this applies all the way through the iPad grades, and then on through from Grade 3-5, all students recieve their own laptop in G6, which they are administrators of—all the way through to grade 12.
 This means that our students are already accustomed to using and managing their laptops as an 'administrator' although they may not even be aware of this, as we treat this as the 'normal' operating state.
 This is an arrangement we encourage all parents to maintain, unless of course a situation arises where you feel that you need to withdraw the privilege of an admin account, in this (hopefully rare) situation, we encourage parents to ensure that this is a temporary arrangement.
 We also employ this as a sanction in the primary school, if a student is unable to demonstrate the level of responsibility we expect, we remove administrator access.
 To my knowledge this remains a threat we have not needed to follow through on... yet.

-Road Safe, Web SafeThis is where the image at the top of this post comes in, roads in every country are commonplace, and at some point everyone of our children will need to learn how to navigate them safely and independently.
-The same can be said of the 'wild wild web', like roads they are a modern and essential reality, and while they can be dangerous, they shouldn't be treated is if they are inherently dangerous places, although they can be very dangerous places.
+Road Safe, Web SafeThis is where the analogy of road safety that we use with students comes in.
+Roads in every country are commonplace, and at some point everyone of our children will need to learn how to navigate them safely and independently.
+The same can be said of the 'wild wild web'; like roads they are a modern and essential reality, and while they can be dangerous, they shouldn't be treated is if they are inherently dangerous places—although they can be very dangerous places.
 The solution to both is very similar: education and supervision.
 Like roads, we expect kids to be able to navigate the web from an early age, but never alone; although any wise parent should be modelling for their kids how they navigate the web, when they are using it together.
-Just like road safety, there are some basic rules we expect all kids to follow, to make these effective we've kept them simple:
+Just like road safety, there are some basic rules we expect all young children to follow, to make these effective we've kept them simple:

-- Never search the internet without a responsible adult present
+- Only search the internet with a responsible adult present.

 - If you see something that makes you uncomfortable, show the responsible adult.

 About point 3, we liken these 'child safe' search engines to playgrounds, spaces that are designed especially for children, this doesn't make them harmless, after all, kids in playgrounds can still get hurt, but it does make the likelihood of this less likely.
 In the same way we liken searching using Google as tantamount to walking down Orchard Road, not an inherently dangerous space per se, especially in Singapore; but clearly the possibility of encountering something or someone inappropriate is more likely.
-As children we did not grow up with the dangers of the internet, but we did grow up with dangers, and our parents, in my experience were quite comfortable with allowing us some controlled exposure to risk situations, precisely so we could learn from them, I fell out of several trees, and off several bicycles during my childhood, not to mention the stairs I fell down.
+As children we did not grow up with the dangers of the internet, but we did grow up with dangers, and our parents, in my experience were quite comfortable with allowing us some controlled exposure to risk situations, precisely so we could learn from them.
+I fell out of several trees, and off several bicycles during my childhood, not to mention the stairs I fell down.
 Stairs, now those are really dangerous, but I doubt anyone is seriously considering preventing children from using those...
 So we're not looking to create a zero risk environment for our students, but a managed risk environment, this distinction is essential.
 This last point is one I've written about before, but a recent article from the Washington Post, entitled, 'Why I don't monitor my kids' texts anymore' does an excellent job of articulating this tension, along with some practical parenting advice.

 When we hover over our kids’ social interactions, on high alert to catch each mistake and steer them back on course, we squelch their internal barometer for embarrassment and guilt.
 Had my mom listened to all my conversations and called my behavior out into the light, I might not have learned to read my moral compass."

-This does beg the question, "when is it OK for my child to browse the internet unsupervised?', and the answer is very similar to "when is it OK for my child to cross the road unsupervised?", which is when you have taught them how to navigate it safely, and what to do if it goes wrong.
-In my experience this is unlikely to be until grade 4 or 5, which is incidentally when students are allowed to make their own way home with parental permission of course.
+This does beg the question, "at whatage is it okay for my child to browse the internet unsupervised?', and the answer is very similar to "at what age is it okay for my child to cross the road unsupervised?", which is, when you have taught them how to navigate it safely, and what to do if things go wrong.
+In my experience this is unlikely to be until grade 4 or 5, which is, incidentally, when students are allowed to make their own way home (with parental permission, of course).

-Not all families or children are the same, and the home environment is not one that is necessarily conducive to ensuring that young children are unable to go online unsupervised.
+Not all families or children are the same, and the home environment is not one that is necessarily conducive to ensuring that young children are never able to go online unsupervised.
 Given that our policy is to teach responsibility, we'd like to think that even if unsupervised, our students would still make the 'right choice' and either stay offline (working within an app for example) or use one of the child safe search engines that they are encouraged to use in school.
 However there are clearly scenarios where this is not a realistic option, in which case you may want to consider some digital tools that can assist with this, but bear in mind these are unlikely to be free if they're any good, for example a one year family subscription to Azoomee costs £40, " No ads, no in-app purchases.
 And a PIN lock to keep kids inside the app and take away the worries."